Technical Reference

 The MCU manages every aspect of drive operation: it processes SATA commands from the host, coordinates the servo controller for head positioning, manages the read/write pipeline, handles error correction code (ECC) processing, and maintains SMART counters.
 In modern drives, manufacturers like Seagate (using Broadcom SoCs), Western Digital (using Marvell SoCs), and Toshiba (also Marvell-based) each use proprietary firmware that runs on these MCUs.

 The Marvell 88i-series is the most common SoC family on modern Western Digital and Toshiba boards, and appears on select Seagate lineups as well.
 These parts integrate an ARM-based control core, the SATA or SAS PHY, and a Partial Response Maximum Likelihood (PRML) read channel onto a single die.
 LSI and Broadcom SoCs are more common on enterprise SAS platforms and certain Seagate desktop families.
 When the MCU fails to boot, PC-3000 Portable III connects to the drive's vendor-specific UART terminal using a COM cable matched to the drive family, captures the boot log, and identifies which firmware module aborted.
-A Seagate F3 drive returning LED: 000000CC FAddr: 0024A051 at terminal has triggered a firmware panic (SIM error) that drops the drive into a hard BSY state, typically caused by SMART log overflow or Translator corruption during POST.
+A Seagate F3 drive returning LED: 000000CC FAddr: 0024A051 at terminal has triggered a firmware panic that drops the drive into a hard BSY state, caused by an Event Log circular buffer boundary bug during POST.
 The terminal locks up and will not accept F3 T> commands until the read channel is shorted to force the firmware past the panic; the recovery path is SA repair, not a board swap.

 Preamp and Head Flex Connector